cwtools/cwtools-action/README.md

 If CWTools finds errors, warnings or suggestions in the mod code then they will be output.

-It will also insert them as inline feedback into your PRs:
+It will also insert them as inline feedback into your PRs ("Files changed" tab):

 ![pr_example](./etc/cwtools_pr_example.png)